taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 4: Uploading Images in FrameMaker.md

 You have now successfully created an **Anchored Frame**.
 Next we look at importing images into an **Anchored Frame**.

 ### Importing Images

+To import an image into an **Anchored Frame**, perform the following:

+1. Select the **Anchored Frame** with your cursor.
+2. Go to the **Insert** dropdown menu at the top of the screen.
+3. Select **Image..**.
+An Alert will appear stating, *This operation doesn't have undo support, you will not be able to revert.
+Do you want to continue?*, select **OK**.
+4. A File Explorer window will appear.
+Go to the previously created images folder for this work instruction.
+Select the desired image and click **Insert**.
+The image will now be present inside the **Anchored Frame**.
+5. Adjust the image size by clicking the image and going to the **Object Properties** pod (this should be in the same window as the **Paragraph Catalog** pod).
+File size is adjusted in the **DPI** input section.

+> **NOTE:** The recommended DPI for an image is 150.
+However, certain images may be too large for this to function successfully, adjust DPI as needed (the larger the DPI, the higher the resolution and smaller the image).

+### Figure Captioning